 - Cocoa or Cacao (I suggest adding 2 Tbsp for a real chocolatey muffin)

 - Coconut flakes or shredded coconut

 - Oats (try substituting 1/2 cup of flour for 1/2 cup oats, this works really well)

 Preheat oven to 160 degrees Celsius.

-In a bowl, add banana, egg, butter, sugar, cinnamon and combine.
-Then add flour, baking soda and powder and mix.
-Then berries, and voila your mixture is ready.
-Spoon into a muffin tin or paper muffin cups and bake for 15mins or until cooked when tested with a skewer.
+In a bowl, mix banana, egg, butter, sugar, cinnamon.
+Then add flour, baking soda, and baking powder fold through mix until all is combined.
+Then add berries and stir through (be careful not to overmix).
+Spoon into a muffin tin or paper muffin cups and bake for 10-15mins or until cooked when tested with a skewer.